Eunice Katunda: Personal life

-Archival Records
+Archival records

 To view Katunda's archival records including a "Sheet Music Collection" and "Collection of Correspondence and Album of Newspaper and Program Clippings by the composer herself," view the website of Carlos Kater.
 Kater also wrote Eunice Katunda: Brazilian musician, a biography with a catalogue of her works.

-Compositional Style
+Compositional style

 Katunda's musical style often combined serial music, 12-note technique, and Brazilian folk motives and elements.
 Her art engaged themes of socialism, political activism, nationalism, and was influenced by Afro-Brazilian culture.
 She composed in tension with both wanting her music to be accessible to the everyday listener but also enjoying the 20th century expansion of serialism.
 She also had to balance her identity and career as a composer with the social pressures to conform to the expected domesticity of family and motherhood.

 Performances

-Katunda's Piano Performances
+Katunda's performances

 Katunda's first solo piano recital was on October 22, 1927, performed at 12 years of age.
 She played Branca Bilhar's Bailado Indígena and the venue was the National Institute of Music in Rio de Janeiro.

 In 1941 she was the soloist of Piano Concerto No. 4, Op.
 58 by Beethoven at the Theatro Municipal in São Paulo, under the baton of composer Camargo Guarnieri.

 In 1944 she performed a series of concerts in Argentina which were praised by Heitor Villa-Lobos.
 Her programming showed her support of contemporary Brazilian composers, including performances of works by Villa-Lobos, Oscar Lorenzo Fernândez, Camargo Guarnieri, and herself.

 In 1948 she played the first Italian performance of Ludus Tonalis by Paul Hindemith at the Teatro Piccolo in Milan.

-Performances of Katunda's Works
+Performances of Katunda's works

 Premiere of Quatro Epígrafes circa 1948, performed by herself at the [1st Conference of Dodecaphonic Music], Hotel Kurhauss-Victoria, Lugano, Switzerland.

 Hermann Scherchen performed "Quatro Cantos à Morte" in 1949 which was broadcast on Swiss Radio Broadcasting.

 "Homenagem a Schoenberg" was performed at the 1950 International Society for Contemporary Music (ISCM) Festival.